 - Mirka 3-Inch MR-3SGV Finishing Sander

 - Mirka 5-Inch MR-525 Finishing Sander

 What you want is a two-step sanding process.
-Our recommendation for wooden deck sanding is to start with a coarse paper like 80 grit and give the surface an even pass.
+Our recommendation for wooden deck refinishing is to start with coarse paper like 80 grit and give the surface an even pass.
 Don’t be too aggressive and create dips and gullies, but don’t be too obsessive and expect perfection.
 Then, give your deck a second sanding with smoother paper like 100 grit.

 You should also make sure you buy quality sandpaper from a specialized supplier.
 There’s a vast difference in the types of sandpaper available today.
 More expensive sandpaper has superior cutting abilities and will stay sharper much longer than cheaper sandpaper commonly sold by big-box stores.
-With sandpaper, you get what you pay for and you’ll use less paper in the long run if you start with a better product.
+With sandpaper, you get what you pay for.
+Further, you’ll use less paper in the long run if you start with a better product.